Bricktech2000/FileSync/README.md

 pip install watchdog pysftp
 ```

-2. `cd` to root of the directory you wish to sync.

-3. Edit `remote.json` with the credentials to a machine with SSH enabled.
+2. Edit `remote.json` with the credentials to a machine with SSH enabled.

+3. `cd` to root of the directory you wish to sync and run `python3 main.py index` if it isn't empty.

 4. Run `python3 main.py &` to watch for changes and to update the index automatically.

+5. After some changes have been made, run `python3 main.py sync` to sync them with the remote.

 ## Usage

 Run `python3 main.py & ` to watch for changes and to update the index automatically.
 This should be constantly running to allow the program to keep track file system events.

 Run `python3 main.py index` to force-update the index.
-This must be run when syncing a new root directory, or if the index file becomes corrupt.
+This must be run when syncing a new root directory if it isn't empty, or if the index file becomes corrupt.

 Run `python3 main.py sync` to sync the files with the remote specified in `remote.json`.
 This command has to be run manually for the syncing to happen.